Not a single doubt that Nintendo DS is one of the best consoles ever.

 - The first option is Install so tap on that

-- You will be redirect to a Profile page
+- You will be redirected to a Profile page

 - Keep tapping on the Install button

-- A new app called iOSEmusStore will appear on your Springboard
+- A new iOS app called iOSEmusStore will appear on your Springboard

 - Open it and install NDS4iOS

 As I mentioned earlier, you will need a computer and iTunes to install ROMs files.
 When you have the file you wanted, under iTunes navigation, choose Apps, and File Sharing.